Welcome to today's edition of the Rush 24-7 podcast.

 The average lifespan of Native Americans today, and thank God it's gone up so they can enjoy their casino benefits, is in the 70s.

-Because your leftist rants have no basis in fact or history or geography or anything else.
+Get back to teaching geography if you know anything about it, because your leftist rants have no basis in fact or history or geography or anything else.

 By the way, thank you very much to Italian Prime Minister Silvio Berlusconi speaking to Congress in a speech that was ignored by the national media.

-Uh let's start with cut number nine.
+Let's start with cut number nine.

 The Prime Minister of Italy sees in our flag, our flag of the United States, a symbol, a universal symbol of freedom and democracy.

-The geography teacher in Aurora, Colorado sees the Nazi or Confederate flag.
+The geography teacher in Aurora, Colorado, sees the Nazi or Confederate flag.

 Yes, you should be paying more attention to what goes on in the schools.